Healthy Leaky Gut Syndrome Diet Plan

-Breakfast: Omelet packed with your favorite veggies, a fruit smoothie with chia seeds, and Greek yogurt with fruit on top.
+- Breakfast: Omelet packed with your favorite veggies, a fruit smoothie with chia seeds, or Greek yogurt with fruit and granola on top.

-Lunch: A chopped salad with salmon, a veggie burger or turkey burger, and chicken lettuce wraps
+- Lunch: A chopped salad with salmon, a veggie burger or turkey burger, or chicken lettuce wraps

-Dinner: Chicken with roasted Brussel sprouts and brown rice, salmon with baked kale chips, and spaghetti squash with tomato sauce and chicken meatballs.
+- Dinner: Chicken with roasted Brussel sprouts and brown rice, salmon with baked kale chips and oat groats, and spaghetti squash with tomato sauce and chicken meatballs.

 De Filippo, C., Cavalieri, D., Di Paola, M., Ramazzotti, M., Poullet, J. B., Massart, S., … Lionetti, P. (2010, August 17).
 Impact of diet in shaping gut microbiota revealed by a comparative study in children from Europe and rural Africa.
 Proceedings of the National Academy of Sciences of the United States of America. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2930426/.

 How Much Is Too Much?
 SugarScience.UCSF.edu.
 (2018, December 8). https://sugarscience.ucsf.edu/the-growing-concern-of-overconsumption.html#.YIq_PrVKhPY.

 Leech, A. J. (2020, May 6).
 Best Probiotics For Irritable Bowel Syndrome (IBS) Explained.
 Diet vs Disease. http://www.dietvsdisease.org/probiotics-ibs/.